zakymaky8/blog-manager/README.md

 # blog-manager
-Front end for CRUDing blogs with interfaces
+Front end for CRUDing blogs with interfaces built using next js typescript tailwindcss